MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

     - `GREEN` -> fix, make the test pass quick
     - `BLUE` -> refactor, clean up the code and introduce any design if it is required
     - `NONE` -> refactor and fixes which are manly related to mistakes, findings or adding documentation out of the `TDD` process
+- When it comes to the `BLUE` state, usually every small refactor that I do I commit the refactor to have a safe returning point.
+Nevertheless, in this exercise I will just go for a single commit for the `BLUE` refactor stage regardless how bit the refactor is.
+The steps will be documented at the `README.md` file for each iteration
 - At every step the code coverage will be checked
 - Let's start creating unit tests considering that the `Game` has a single frame and cover all the logic for a single frame
     - Edge cases